Event-Driven Video Generation: Appendix

 \paragraph{Control 1: inference-only motion gate (motion masking baseline).} To test whether improvements are due to motion masking alone, we construct a baseline that replaces the learned event head with the external motion signal above at inference (i.e., gate is derived from \(\tilde m\) with the same \((\tau_{\mathrm{on}},\tau_{\mathrm{off}})\) and schedule), while training uses only \(\mathcal{L}_{\mathrm{base}}\).
 This control suppresses some drift but underperforms full EVD on interaction realization and causal initiation.

-\paragraph{Control 2: inference-only EVD vs.\ full EVD (learned event grounding).} Table~\ref{tab:evd_ablations} includes an \emph{inference-only} variant (no event losses) that enables gating with an external/weak event signal.
-Its performance improves over the ungated backbone but remains substantially below \textbf{full} EVD, indicating that the main gains require \emph{learning} an event representation aligned with the backbone’s latent geometry, not merely masking motion at inference.
+\paragraph{Control 2: inference-only EVD vs.\ full EVD (learned event grounding).} Table~\ref{tab:evd_ablations} includes an \emph{inference-only} variant (no event losses) that enables gating with an external or weak event signal.
+It improves over the ungated backbone but remains below \textbf{full} EVD.
+This is the clearest evidence in our ablations that masking at inference is not enough; the event representation has to be learned in the backbone's latent geometry.

-\paragraph{Control 3: schedule removal separates ``motion score'' from ``interaction quality''.} Table~\ref{tab:evd_ablations} also shows that constant-strength gating can retain high automatic dynamics while harming human preference, consistent with the interpretation that naive gating/masking can distort late-stage refinement.
-The scheduled gate (strong early, anneal late) is therefore part of the event-grounded mechanism rather than a generic motion filter.
+\paragraph{Control 3: schedule removal separates ``motion score'' from ``interaction quality''.} Table~\ref{tab:evd_ablations} also shows that constant-strength gating can keep automatic dynamics high while hurting human preference.
+We read this as a practical warning: a mask that is too strong late in sampling can interfere with refinement.
+The scheduled gate is therefore not just a cosmetic detail; it is how we avoid turning event grounding into a blunt motion filter.

-\paragraph{Takeaway.} Across these controls, the strongest and most consistent improvements arise only when event activity is \emph{learned} and \emph{coupled} to state evolution during training, and when sampling uses event gating primarily to enforce causal initiation and stable postconditions rather than uniformly suppressing motion everywhere.
+\paragraph{Summary.} The controls show that motion masking alone is not enough.
+The useful part is training the model to align its own event signal with the latent update, then using the gate mainly for causal initiation and stable postconditions rather than for suppressing motion everywhere.